 Every Saturday morning I wake up as early as I can (usually not very early) and head to the San Francisco Ferry Plaza Farmers Market to buy my vegetables for the week.
 Seasonal vegetables are the foundation of a healthy diet, and buying them each week is the single most important step you can take to upgrade your healthstyle.

 (This post is part three of the series How To Get Started Eating Healthy.
 Part one is Stock Your Pantry and part two is Essential Groceries.
-Get future posts by signing up for email or RSS updates–subscribing is always free of cost and spam.)
+Subscribe to Summer Tomato to get more free healthy eating tips)

 Decades of research on diet, nutrition and health have universally confirmed that a vegetable-based diet can reduce your risk of (and even reverse) almost every disease.
 Debates still rage regarding the mechanism by which vegetables improve health (Is it because they replace bad foods?
 Contain antioxidants?
 Are low in calories?
 Low in fat?
 Low in protein?
 Have low glycemic index?), but for you and me the reason doesn’t really matter.
 The important point is that vegetables are proven to make you healthy.
 Those other questions are only important to people who want to bottle that benefit and sell it to you at a premium.